openxla/stablehlo/docs/spec_draft.md

   * saturation to $2^{n-1} - 1$ (or $-2^{n-1}$) for signed overflow and
     saturation to $2^n - 1$ (or $0$) for unsigned overflow.

-For conversions involving floating-point-to-floating-point or complex-to-complex, if the source value can be exactly represented in the destination type, the result value is that exact representation.
+For conversions involving **floating-point-to-floating-point** or **integer-to-floating-point**, if the source value can be exactly represented in the destination type, the result value is that exact representation.
 If the source value is between two adjacent destination values, the result is implementation-defined.
 Otherwise, the behavior is undefined.

+Conversion involving **complex-to-complex** follows the same behavior of **floating-point-to-floating-point** conversions for converting the inner representation.

-For conversions involving floating-point-to-complex or complex-to-floating-point, the imaginary value is zero or truncated, respectively.
-The conversion of inner representation of complex element type follows the floating-point-to-floating-point conversion.
+For conversions involving **floating-point-to-complex** or **complex-to-floating-point**, the destination imaginary value is zeroed or the source imaginary value is ignored, respectively.
+The conversion of inner representation of complex element type follows the **floating-point-to-floating-point** conversion.

+Conversions involving **integer-to-complex** follows the same behavior as **integer-to-floating-point** conversion while converting the source integer to destination real part.
+The destination imaginary part is zeroed.

-For conversions involving floating-point-to-integer or complex-to-integer, the fractional part is truncated.
+For conversions involving **floating-point-to-integer**, the fractional part is truncated.
 The behavior is undefined if the truncated value cannot be represented in the destination type.

-For conversions involving integer-to-floating-point or integer-to-complex, the destination value is exact if possible and for conversions involving rounding, the result is rounded using any normalizing rounding-direction attributes `round` from the IEEE-754 specification (e.g. `roundTiesToEven`).
-If the value being converted is outside of the range of values destination type can represent, the result is undefined.
+Conversions involving **complex-to-integer** follows the same behavior while converting the source real part to destination integer.
+The source imaginary part is ignored.

-For boolean-to-any-supported-type conversions, the value `false` is converted to zero-equivalent, and the value `true` is converted to one-equivalent and vice-versa.
+For **boolean-to-any-supported-type** conversions, the value `false` is converted to zero, and the value `true` is converted to one.
+For **any-supported-type-to-boolean** conversions, a zero value is converted to `false` and any non-zero value is converted to `true`.

 ### Inputs